cme212/course/syllabus.md

 - Achieve competency in
   - writing programs that respect the limitations of computer arithmetic;
-  - identifying bottlenecks and improve runtime performance;
+  - identifying bottlenecks and improving runtime performance;
   - writing portable programs.

 - Have exposure to
   - basic software development tool-chains, including revision control, testing frameworks, and documentation tools;
-  - the process of designing and implementing large software systems;
+  - the process of designing and implementing larger software systems;
   - how to approach an existing piece of software for maintenance, extension, and modification.